by Tony Vidler

 “financial advisers are rogues – except for mine.
 I got lucky…..”

 The actual wording is usually more diplomatic than that, but this is the sentiment usually.
+So at an individual, personal experience level, the general response of those who have an adviser is positive, yet their perception of the industry remains pretty negative.

 The big issues that create the distrust are things like perceived or real conflicts; methods of payment; protection of client information and privacy; training and education standards; codes of conduct and consumer complaint redress…..all the things that the regulators and consumer groups focus upon.